 Stages of Parasite Development

-Trypanosoma brucei parasite cause different manifestations of African Sleeping Sickness.
+The 2 subspecies of Trypanosoma brucei parasite cause different manifestations of African Sleeping Sickness.
 Parasite development begins when the tsetse fly feeds on a mammalian host (eg, human), and metacyclic trypomastigotes are injected into body tissues.
 When the parasite enters the lymphatic system and bloodstream, the parasite moves through several stages over the course of 3 weeks:

-Parasites transform into bloodstream trypomastigotes.
+- Parasites transform into bloodstream trypomastigotes.

-They are then carried to other locations, where they invade body fluids and reproduced through binary fission.
+- They are then carried to other locations, where they invade body fluids and reproduced through binary fission.

-Longer durations of infection are associated with parasite invasion of the central nervous system, where the parasite causes the key symptoms of African Sleeping Sickness.
+- Longer durations of infection are associated with parasite invasion of the central nervous system, where the parasite causes the key symptoms of African Sleeping Sickness.